Last updated on October 21, 2022

 My goal today is to go in-depth on each of these areas and give specific explanations as to how each one impacts the final price.

-Which Cards Are Actually Worth Money?
+What Magic Cards Are Worth Money?

 The simplest answer to this question is that cards that are not only desired but also rare enough to warrant a higher price from lack of supply are worth the most.